adyagit/adyagit.github.io/_posts/2018-01-10-Zero-Padding.md

 $$ p = \frac{ f - 1}{2} $$

 If the height and width of the image is fully preserved then such a convolution is termed as **"same"** convolution.
+Otherwise its termed as **"valid"** convolution.

 Padding also helps in preserving the information from borders of the image.